microsoft/ivy/doc/proving.md

 ```
 We don't need a proof for this, since the `auto` tactic can handle
 it.
-The verification condition that ivy generates is:
+The verification condition that IVy generates is:

     #   X = Y & Y = Z -> X = Z